 Is a virtual terminal right for my business?

 This option is a great solution for businesses that have very little or no face-to-face interaction with their customers.
 If the product requires explanation or needs personalization of any kind, a sales call would be a welcome way to take customer payments.
 Additionally, speaking to someone over the phone to make a payment may reassure your customer their transaction is legitimate.

 With a virtual terminal, you can accept transactions by simply inputting the customer’s card information into a secure payment terminal and submitting it for instant approval to your bank.
 It takes only seconds and allows you to troubleshoot card issues as you have your customers on the phone.

-Having a mobile credit card reader is the perfect payment option for businesses who see customers on the go.
-Your customers don’t have to pay with cash and can swipe their card when they make a purchase.
+Having a mobile credit card reader is the perfect payment option for businesses that see customers on the go.
+Your customers don’t have to pay with cash and can swipe their cards when they make a purchase.

 Much of the process is the same as what customers are used to in everyday purchasing.
 They still are present at the time of purchase, provide a physical payment card, and receive an instant verification of purchase.
 The only difference is that the hardware is portable and more user-friendly compared to tabletop terminals or POS systems.